yqfang9199/yqfang9199.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Fang is an Assistant Professor at [School of Intelligence Science and Technology, Nanjing University](https://is.nju.edu.cn/main.htm/).
 Before joining Nanjing University, She obtained Ph.D. from The Chinese University of Hong Kong (CUHK) in 2020, supervised by [Prof. Kai-Yu TONG](https://www.bme.cuhk.edu.hk/kytong/Profile.html) (AIMBE Fellow).
 She previously worked as a postdoctoral research associate at The University of North Carolina at Chapel Hill (2021-2024), supervised by [Prof. Mingxia Liu](https://mingxia.web.unc.edu/).
-She also interned at Tencent AI Lab (2019-2020) under the mentorship of [Dr. Jianhua Yao](https://scholar.google.com/citations?user=3bQwlCQAAAAJ&hl=en).
+She also interned at Tencent AI Lab (2019-2020) under the mentorship of [Dr. Jianhua Yao](https://scholar.google.com/citations?user=3bQwlCQAAAAJ&hl=en) (AIMBE Fellow).

 Research Interests
 ------